skibek/Charts/docs/RekrutacjaPytaniaWithURL.md

 numbers.stream().mapToInt((x) -> x).summaryStatistics();

 Java Spliterator interface is an internal iterator that breaks the stream into the smaller parts.
-These smaller parts can be processed in parallel
+These smaller parts can be processed in parallel - ParallelStreams
 ```
 https://www.tutorialspoint.com/java8/java8_streams.htm
 ```